 3. Behavioral biometrics

 While biometric data refers to fingerprints and facial images, behavioral biometrics uses more granular data for user authentication.
-Location, typing speed, and how a user holds their phone are behavioral biometric data points that can improve fraud detection in banking.
+Location, typing speed, and how a user holds their phone are behavioral biometric data points that can improve banking fraud detection in real time.

 The speed of payment transactions has made it more challenging for financial service providers to detect fraud before it happens.
-Investigating fraud also requires resources – every $1 lost to fraud costs financial service providers $4.23.
-The solution lies in detecting fraud before it happens.
-Behavioral biometric solutions are able to analyze a customer’s behavior throughout the banking session and flag suspicious activity ahead of time, without creating more friction on the customer’s end.
+Fraud investigation also requires resources – every $1 lost to fraud costs financial service providers $4.23.
+The solution lies in detecting fraudulent activity before the damage is done.
+Behavioral biometric solutions are able to analyze a customer’s behavior throughout the banking session and flag suspicious activity ahead of time, without damaging the customer experience.

 A large US bank that implemented a behavioral biometrics solution found that familiar input behavior (the typical way a user logs in) was detected in 96% of trustworthy users, while a familiar typing pattern was seen in 91% of trustworthy users.
 Eighty-seven percent of users who were labeled as high risk had an anomalous input pattern, indicating that a script (rather than a human) was typing in the user’s credentials.